Upcoming Final Deadline - Bronstein, Gewirtz & Grossman, LLC Reminds The Southern Company (SO) Shareholders of Class Action and Encourages Investors to Actively Participate

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against The Southern Company (“Southern” or the “Company”) (NYSE: SO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Southern common stock between May 10, 2013 to February 20, 2020, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fsouthern.
+NEW YORK, April 25, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against The Southern Company (“Southern” or the “Company”) (: SO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Southern common stock between May 10, 2013 to February 20, 2020, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/southern.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under federal securities laws.